RobotComponents/RobotComponents/README.md

 You can find a collection of example files demonstrating the main features of Robot Components in this repository in the folder [Example Files](https://github.com/RobotComponents/RobotComponents/tree/master/ExampleFiles).
 You can find the Grasshopper documentation website [here](https://robotcomponents.github.io/RobotComponents-Documentation/).
 The documentation website of the API is coming soon.

-For easy sharing of the download link and the documentation (with e.g. students) you can also use our linktree: https://linktr.ee/RobotComponents
+For easy sharing of the download link and the documentation (with e.g. students) you can also use our [linktree](https://linktr.ee/RobotComponents).

 ## Credits
 ![EDEK_logo](/Utility/181101_EDEK-LOGO-01.png)